Disclaimer vs Disclosure: Key Differences & When to Use Each

 Definition & Purpose

 Disclosure is the act of sharing facts or information with the public.
 It involves revealing new or previously hidden details.
 In business, disclosure means providing important information about a company to the public on time.
-Below are the purposes of disclosure:

 • Transparency: To keep customers, investors, and other stakeholders informed with relevant information.